quasar/Quasar/CONTRIBUTING.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-##Guidelines for Pull Requests:
+## Guidelines for Pull Requests:

-1. Respect the coding style of QuasarRAT.
+1. Respect the coding style of Quasar.
 2. Make a single change per commit.
 3. Make your modification compact - don't reformat source code in your request.
 It makes code review more difficult.
 4. PR of reformatting (changing of ws/TAB, line endings or coding style) of source code won't be accepted.